 ABOUT ANAHEIM COMMUNITY FOUNDATION

-The Anaheim Community Foundation is non-profit corporation established in 1984.
+The Anaheim Community Foundation is non-profit public benefit corporation established in 1984.
 The Foundation supports a broad base of programs, services, organizations, and facilities that enrich the lives of Anaheim residents.
 A volunteer Board of Directors provides leadership and manages donations to ensure they are returned to the community to meet vital community needs.

 We build community through people, partnerships, and pride.